DoriCzele/Flower-Quiz/README.md

 * As a user, I want to be able to test my knowledge about plants and flowers.
 * As a user, I want to receive a feedback of my achieved score.
-* As a user, I want a appealing design.
+* As a user, I want an appealing design.
 * As a user, I want text and images to appear clear and visible.
 * As a user, I want the website to have an easy to navigate design.
 * As a user, I want the website to be fully suitable for use on mobile phones and tablets as well as on desktop computers.
 * As a user, I want to be able to access relevant social media links from the website, and expect these to open on separate tabs.

 [Back to Top](#table-of-contents)

+### Site Owner's Goals

+* Providing information of plants and flowers.
+* Providing an interactive quiz to educate about plants.
+* Providing feedback of the achieved score.